esteros-repo/.github/profile/README.md

 - esterOS PC (based on Ubuntu 22.04)

-Check out our discord server at https://discord.gg/twEZhESfrh !
+Check out our Discord server at https://discord.gg/twEZhESfrh !